-- Proven, lasting effectiveness at reducing speed (see the Effectiveness section). - Speed cushions do not present any notable disadvantages for emergency vehicles. - At an intersection, a speed hump can serve as a raised crosswalk.
-When it extends across an entire intersection, it acts as a raised intersection. - Some models are removable and so able to control speeds when the problem is more important, i.e. when it is not wintertime. - Good effectiveness at moderate cost compared to other traffic calming measures (see the Costs section).
+- Proven, It is lasting effectiveness at reducing speed (see the effectiveness section); - Speed cushions do not present any notable disadvantages for emergency vehicles; - At an intersection, a speed hump can serve as a raised crosswalk.
+When it extends across an entire intersection, it acts as a raised intersection; - Some models are removable and so able to control speeds when the problem is more important, i.e., when it is not wintertime; - Good effectiveness at moderate cost is compared to other traffic calming measures (see the costs section).

-2.4 Disadvantages of speed humps and speed cushions
+2.4 Disadvantages of Speed Humps and Speed Cushions

-Certain disadvantages are linked to the presence of speed humps and speed cushions, but may be avoided if the traffic calming measures are properly implemented.
+Certain disadvantages are linked to the presence of speed humps and speed cushions, but may be avoided if the traffic calming measures are properly implemented:

 - Speed humps and speed cushions have little effect on speed for two-wheel motorized vehicles that, like cyclists, can pass in the flat area on the edge of the curb.
-In the case of speed cushions, there is a risk that cyclists alter their trajectory to pass between the cushions in the middle of the road. - Increased noise as a result of vehicles decelerating and accelerating.
-This disadvantage can be minimized if speed is controlled on the entire road or throughout the neighbourhood. - Depending on the type of soil, there is a risk that vibrations from passing heavy vehicles can be felt in residences.
-On local roads where there is very little heavy vehicle traffic, this is a minor disadvantage. - There is a risk of diverting traffic to neighbouring roads; however, studies aimed at quantifying the impacts on traffic congestion are not conclusive (see reference 10).
-It is recommended that implementation be planned for the entire neighbourhood.
+In the case of speed cushions, there is a risk that cyclists alter their trajectory to pass between the cushions in the middle of the road; - Increased noise as a result of vehicles decelerating and accelerating.
+This disadvantage can be minimized if speed is controlled on the entire road or throughout the neighbourhood;